Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="dataset"></a>dataset is present for HTML element

 The `dataset` property will be added to the `HTMLElement.prototype`, if the browser does not support it.
-This is important for specifying addition information (e.g. for test selection layer) attached to specific HTML DOM element.
+This is important for specifying addition information (e.g. for text selection layer) attached to specific HTML DOM element.